Position

 Average Salary: $73,235

 U.S. Customs and Border Protection (CBP) offers Border Patrol Agent jobs with competitive salaries.
-These positions involve securing U.S. borders, preventing illegal crossings, and managing immigration.
-CBP operates nationwide, with key locations at border states like Texas, California, and New York.
+These positions involve securing the nation's borders, preventing illegal entry, and enforcing immigration laws.
+CBP operates nationwide, with key locations along the U.S. borders with Mexico and Canada.

 2. Onni Group